 Clinic director J.D.
-King, who was himself a public defender for the District of Columbia, hopes that the clinic will better prepare students planning on career in criminal defense for the challenges and frustrations of an often understaffed and underfunded public defender system.
+King, who was himself a public defender for the District of Columbia, hopes that the clinic better prepares students planning on career in criminal defense for the challenges and frustrations of an often understaffed and underfunded public defender system.

 "It's not unusual for public defenders to represent over fifty clients at a time," says King.
-"Our students will rarely have more than two ongoing cases, and this will allow them to learn the real way to try a case, to leave no stone unturned.
-They will be able to focus on a case in a way that is not always possible in a high volume criminal defense practice."
+"Our students rarely have more than two ongoing cases, and this allows them to learn the real way to try a case, to leave no stone unturned.
+They are able to focus on a case in a way that is not always possible in a high volume criminal defense practice."